What is Common Criteria and why is it important?

 However, this CIMC protection profile dates back to 2011 and is not being maintained, so many see the profile as obsolete.

-In 2017, National Information Assurance Partnership (NIAP) created the “U.S. Government Approved Protection Profile - Protection Profile for Certification Authorities” - an up to date and maintained profile that describes the security requirements for a Certification Authority and supporting infrastructure including Online Certificate Status Protocol (OCSP).
+In 2017, National Information Assurance Partnership (NIAP) created the “U.S. Government Approved Protection Profile - Protection Profile for Certification Authorities”.
+It’s an up-to-date and maintained profile that describes the security requirements for a Certification Authority and supporting infrastructure, including Online Certificate Status Protocol (OCSP).

 This is a common question for any provider that has invested in product certification.

-With any minor release or patch, customers expect updates to apply to their chosen systems so they can take advantage of new features or resolve bugs or security issues.
+With any minor release, customers expect updates to apply to their chosen systems so they can take advantage of new features or resolve bugs or security issues.

-Unfortunately, applying any update to a Common Criteria system will immediately invalidate the Common Criteria certification.
-This is because Common Criteria is against a specific version in a specific configuration, and this is why Common Criteria is such an important standard.
+Any update to a certified system will immediately invalidate the Common Criteria certification.
+The certification is against a specific version in a specific configuration, which is why it is an important standard.

-At Ascertia, we believe that where permissible by system auditors, Common Criteria should be used as a baseline for a product’s deployment and where permissible, patching and upgrades can be planned in conjunction with consultation with a customer’s auditor.
+At Ascertia, we believe that - where permissible - Common Criteria should be used as a baseline for a product’s deployment.

-Common Criteria does offer a maintenance procedure to enable the certification of a product to be periodically refreshed and Ascertia is committed to undergo the maintenance procedure for its certified products periodically as can be witnessed by our ADSS SAM appliance re-certifications.
+Common Criteria offers a maintenance procedure to enable the certification of a product to be periodically refreshed.
+Ascertia is committed to undergoing the maintenance procedure for its certified products periodically, as can be witnessed by our ADSS SAM appliance re-certifications.